zzyzxlab/tao.js/packages/docs/src/content/client-react/README.md

 # Using with [React.js](https://reactjs.org)

+It's assumed you have read and are familiar with the [Basics](../basics/README.md) guide.
+If not, then please go back and read through that before trying to learn how to use tao.js with React.

-While `tao.js` itself is client-agnostic, we provide packages to make it seemlessly to work with client UI libraries and frameworks.
+While `tao.js` itself is client-agnostic, we provide packages to make it seemlessly work with client UI libraries and frameworks.

 To start we only have an implementation for [React.js](https://reactjs.org).
 Upcoming and asking for volunteers to help with packages to integrate: